-This one time charge would be money extremely well spent even if, as our customer said, the pain was reduced by only 10%.
+This charge would be money extremely well spent even if, as our customer said, the pain was reduced by only 10%.
 And many customers are reporting 40%-70% and some even 100% relief.

-If you are aged 65 or over we offer a 10% discount.
-Please click on the SuperGold image top right of this page, enter basic details and you will receive a Coupon Code to enter in the box on the order form This will reduce your investment to just $256.50 (when paid in full) or if choosing the instalment plan, an initial payment of $67.50 followed by 3 monthly payments of $67.50 (total $270).
+If you are aged 65 or over you qualify for a 10% discount.
+Please click on the SuperGold image top right of this page, enter basic details and you will receive a Coupon Code to enter in the box on the order form.
+This will reduce your investment to just $256.50.
+If choosing the interest free instalment plan, you’ll make an initial payment of $85.50 followed by 2 monthly payments of $85.50 (total $256.50).